ookamicodes/securityapi-documentation/docs.md

 _DATA USAGE_
 1) SecurityAPI will automatic remove all console logs.
 No data will be saved in a database.
-2) SecurityAPI will log invite command & joined guild to make sure in wich target group the bot is.
+2) SecurityAPI will log invite command & joined guild to make sure in which target group the bot is.
 It also log Auto-mod actions.
 3) Only the highest Developer can access bot logs.

 Have any concerns?
 Join our [Support Server](https://discord.gg/5sBDQKN).